 daily?
 Read on to find out what the Nibsters love best and why...

-Fountain Pen: John likes the Nakaya Naka-ai in kuro-tamenuri better without the clip (cigar), but because he likes to carry his pens, the cigar model doesn't fit his lifestyle as much, so he uses the writer version.
-If he were only having it at his desk, I would like the cigar model.
+Fountain Pen: John likes the Nakaya Naka-ai in Kuro-tamenuri better without the clip (cigar), but because he likes to carry his pens, the cigar model doesn't fit his lifestyle as much, so he uses the writer version.
+If he were only using it at his desk, he would use the cigar model.
 "I love the simplicity of the design as well as the 14K nib, which I have customized to a semi-flexible left oblique.
 The deep rich color with red peeking out at the edges turns my crank."

 Ink: Platinum mix free ink kit.
 John enjoys mixing colors to get exactly the hue he wants.
 When Sailor discontinued their Red Brown, he was able to match it pretty closely.
 Why stick to one color when the entire palate is available?